 Your regulars visit you for a reason.
 No, it’s not because you do every single thing your customers ask you for.
 It’s because they like you in the first place.
 There is a relationship behind every transaction.
 You as a business are standing in a position of authority to your customers.
 Use your power wisely and show your customers that the current food system is not working so you decided to bring in changes.

 Plant-based or vegan food is not restrictive, it’s creative.
-Majority of flavours come from spices and aromatics, which are all vegan ingredients.
-Treat the vegan food with the same care and attention as you treat your kobe beef or yellowfin tuna.
+The majority of flavours come from spices and aromatics, which are all vegan ingredients.
+Treat the vegan food with the same care and attention as you treat your Kobe beef or yellowfin tuna.
 Don’t be afraid to highlight your vegan options and make sure you use the correct way to communicate with your customers.
 The secret of good vegan food is as much in the front of house operations as in the kitchen.